mattloose/RUscripts/README.md

 This readme file is also available at http://mattloose.github.io/RUscripts

+The scripts here are referenced by the paper available at http://biorxiv.org/content/early/2016/02/03/038760

 To get started either download this repository using the ZIP options or (preferably)

 git clone https://github.com/mattloose/RUscripts